dbrattli/Giraffe.Pipelines/README.md

 ## Usage

 Pipelines are started using the normal Giraffe pipeline syntax e.g.
 `route "/ping"`.
+You can think of the standard Giraffe HTTP handlers as the create methods for a pipeline.

-The pipeline is then transformed by piping the initial handler into "operators" from the `HttpHandler` module, e.g:
+The pipeline is then transformed by piping the initial handler into "operators" from the `HttpHandler` module.
+This is similar to how you would use normal F# modules such as `Option` or `Result`, e.g:

 ```fsharp
 let someHttpHandler: HttpHandler =